Lab Descriptions and Information

-The Earth core facility is a collection laboratories housed on the main campus of the University of Utah within the Frederick Albert Sutton Building and the William Browning Building.
-The combined analytical power of this facility makes it one of the most comprehensive Earth Systems observatories in the in Intermountain West.
+The EARTH Core facility is a collection laboratories housed on the main campus of the University of Utah within the Frederick Albert Sutton Building and the William Browning Building.
+The combined analytical power of this facility makes it one of the most comprehensive Earth Systems observatories in the Intermountain West.

-- Inductively Coupled Plasma Mass Spectrometry (ICP-MS) with tandem quadrupole (TQ),
+- Inductively Coupled Plasma Mass Spectrometry (ICP-MS) with tandem quadrupole (QQQ),

-laser ablation (LA), multicollector (MC) functionalities & Ion Chromatography (IC)
+laser ablation (LA), multicollector (MC) ICP-MS for heavy isotope analysis & Ion Chromatography

 - Noble Gas Facility provides the analytical services associated with groundwater age